Transgender-Resource-Wiki/transgender-resource-wiki.github.io/docs/social_transitioning/transfeminine.md

 ### United States

-[NCTE's ID Documents Center]&#58; Detailed guide for changing name and gender in every state and territory.
+[NCTE's ID Documents Center] | Detailed guide for changing name and gender in every state and territory.

-[Translifeline's ID Change Library]&#58; Database of forms and documents related to changing your ID.
+[Translifeline's ID Change Library] | Database of forms and documents related to changing your ID.

-[TRL's US Court Name Change Site List]&#58; A list containing official court self-help website links to states' name change forms.
+[TRL's US Court Name Change Site List] | A list containing official court self-help website links to states' name change forms.

 ### Canada

-[JusticeTrans Legal Information]&#58; Contains more information than just for name and gender changes.
+[JusticeTrans Legal Information] | Contains more information than just for name and gender changes.
 You might have to scroll down a little bit to find it.

 ## Appearance